Looking for beautiful places to visit in Europe? Here are the most famous landmarks in Europe that you should add to your bucket list.

 The Acropolis contains the remains of several ancient buildings of great historic and architectural importance with the most significant being the Parthenon which was constructed in honor of the Goddess Athena.

-Although Athens has a number of landmarks, The Acropolis is the most famous seeing a number of people visit the ruins to stroll through what used to be an architectural marvel in the four hundred’s.
+Although Athens has a number of landmarks, The Acropolis is the most famous receiving hundreds of thousands of people who want to stroll through what used to be an architectural marvel in the four hundred’s.

-The Acropolis is not only listed as a Unesco world heritage site but also features as one of the famous European landmarks that is worth the trip from anywhere around the world.
+The Acropolis is not only listed as a Unesco world heritage site but also features as one of the Europe famous landmarks that is worth the trip from anywhere around the world.

 The Tevi fountain which is located in the Quirinale district of Rome is not only the most beautiful in the country but also one of the most beautiful fountains in the world and also the most famous.

 Even though the Trevi fountain is one of the oldest sources of water in Rome, it is more than just the splashing water you see.